 Importing sand to nourish the beach involves sourcing and distributing sand to increase sand volume and build up the dune system.
-Sand can be placed through a variety of methods, including pumping via a pipeline, sand rainbowing from off-shore, or direct profile nourishment and dune nourishment with excavators.
+Sand can be placed through a variety of methods, including pumping via a pipeline, sand rainbowing from off-shore or direct profile renourishment and dune renourishment with excavators.

-Beach nourishment volumes can be designed to mitigate coastal hazards at specific sites for a number of years.
-A routine beach nourishment program can often be a more cost-effective adaptation option (with added recreational / aesthetic benefits) for mitigating coastal hazards than last line of defence structures (seawalls).
+Beach renourishment volumes can be designed to mitigate coastal hazards at specific sites for a number of years.
+A routine beach renourishment program can often be a more cost-effective adaptation option (with added recreational/aesthetic benefits) for mitigating coastal hazards than last line of defence structures (seawalls).

-Beach nourishment is currently part of the active shoreline management processes at several locations along the Sunshine Coast, including substantial nourishment programs at Maroochydore and Mooloolaba.
+Beach renourishment is currently part of the active shoreline management processes at several locations along the Sunshine Coast, including substantial renourishment programs at Maroochydore and Mooloolaba.

-A detailed beach nourishment assessment is required wherever major beach nourishment is pursued, to evaluate site specific issues including:
+A detailed beach renourishment assessment is required wherever major beach renourishment is pursued, to evaluate site specific issues including:

-- Potential sources of sediment and longevity of sediment supply - Characteristics of desired sediment (e.g. colour, grain size, material) - Volume of material required over the short and long
+- potential sources of sediment and longevity of sediment supply - characteristics of desired sediment (e.g. colour, grain size, material) - volume of material required over the short and long term - potential impacts on environmental values and coastal processes.

-Beach nourishment is relevant to several beach units across all localities/zones, and a priority action in areas of high open coast erosion risk.
+Beach renourishment is relevant to several beach units across all localities/zones and a priority action in areas of high open coast erosion risk.

 Beach nourishment

-Sand scraping Import sand to nourish the beach
+Sand scraping Import sand to renourish the beach

 Zone 1 Coolum Beach to Maroochy estuary

 Zone 2 Maroochydore Beach to Mooloolaba

 Zone 3 Point Cartwright to Shelly Beach

 Zone 4 Kings Beach to southern boundary.